primasio/dtcp/draft/3_article.md

 For security reasons only the hash of the public key is published on Blockchain to verify the author's identity.

-*TODO:* Detailed asymmetric cryptography and hash algorithm and their versions must be provided.
+The algorithm used to create the key pair is [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)).
+Key length should be longer than 2048 bit.

+The creator_id is an [SHA1](https://en.wikipedia.org/wiki/SHA-1) hash of the public key generated.
+The hash should be encoded in [Base36](https://en.wikipedia.org/wiki/Base36) format.

 #### content_hash

 Fingerprint represented by the hash of the content.

-*TODO:* Detailed hash algorithm and version must be provided.
+The content_hash is an [SHA1](https://en.wikipedia.org/wiki/SHA-1) hash of the public key generated.
+The hash should be encoded in hex digits.

 #### signature

-Signature is calculated by representing all the DTCP data in a [JSON](http://www.json.org) string, except the signature field itself, and sign it with author's private key.
+Signature is calculated by representing all the DTCP data in a [JSON](http://www.json.org) string, except the signature field itself, calculate the [SHA1](https://en.wikipedia.org/wiki/SHA-1) hash of the JSON string, and then sign the hash with private key.

 The fields in the JSON array must be sorted alphabetically before signing.

-Signature algorithm is recorded in the following field:
+Signature algorithm used is [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)).

-#### signature_algorithm

-The algorithm used in signature.

 #### similarity_score